Find a Qualified Instructor

 Night sights are very popular because of their cool-factor.
 But in fact, they only provide a limited benefit, because they only work in a few specific environments.
 There are other accessories you can add to your gun that will give you better performance over a broader range of Low-Or-No light (LON light) environments.

 Three out of four attacks take place in LON light settings.
 There are nine different lighting environments.
-(Relatively few instructors even know that.)
-Night sights only work in two of those environments – and they actually work worse in the other seven.
+(Relatively few instructors know that.)
+Night sights only work in two of those environments – and they actually make things worse in three of the other seven.
 While we’re not against having night sights to help in those situations, for the money they cost, you are much better off starting with a compact gun-mounted light, which is a better solution in more situations.
 (See our blog article about Shooting in Low or No Light.)

-Most healthy men and women can use a 9mm handgun effectively regardless of their size.
-And there’s a reason why most of the law enforcement and military agencies around the world have gone to the 9mm.
-Its terminal ballistics has made the modern 9mm an extremely effective man-stopper, if you use the right engagement technique.
+Most healthy men and women can use a 9mm handgun effectively, regardless of their size.
+That’s why most of the law enforcement and military agencies around the world have gone to the 9mm.
+Its terminal ballistics has made the modern 9mm an effective man-stopper, if you use the right engagement technique.
 For this question, don’t forget the “Why”.
 The 9mm is very popular because it’s relatively cheap.
 You’re really trying to find out if a prospective instructor understands proper engagement technique.
 Some of which is explained below.

-After hundreds of private and semi-private students and over a thousand group classes, I can count the number of people who legitimately could not handle a 9mm on my fingers.
-All those cases involved people with diseases such as advanced arthritis or injuries that involved muscle, bone or nerve damage in the hands or wrists.
+After working with hundreds of shooters, I can count the number of people who physically could not handle a 9mm on my fingers.
+All those cases involved people with diseases such as advanced arthritis or injuries that involved muscle, bone or nerve damage in their hands or wrists.
 There are many more people who are psychologically averse to the recoil and sound of a 9mm, but many of those same people would be averse to firing any handgun other than perhaps a 22LR.